pungkula1337anka/Voice-Stuff/PythonMediaController/README.md

 # __Troubleshooting__

 Make sure you have Samba (SMB) on your HA instance.
-There is an official Addon you can use. <br><br>
+There is an official Addon you can use. <br>

-Make sure you have the Android TV Remote integration installed and properly configurated. <br>
+Make sure you have the Android TV Remote integration installed and properly configurated on your HA instance. <br>

 Make sure you have defined everything in the top section of the python file correctly. <br>

+For best performance, I recommend having the VLC app installed on your TV/Android box. <br>